 Factory farms also cause major environmental degradation.
 As we speak, the Amazon rainforest (aka the Lungs of Our Planet) is being deforested at an alarming rate for cattle grazing and cattle feed.
 Many other reasons besides deforestation make factory farming grossly unsustainable.

 Ultimately, the single greenest action you can take is to alter your diet.
 Shifting to a largely plant-based diet is the most powerful way to reverse climate change and begin healing the planet.
-However your food journey unfolds, we are here to guide you!
+To learn more about how you can start to heal the damage being done to the planet at every meal, check out One Green Planet’s #EatForThePlanet campaign!

 Image source: Express.co.uk